 Use these colourful separator pages to divide your Asoki Planner into chapters!
 They slightly out of the notebook on the right.
 If you’d prefer tabs which do not stick out of the notebook cover then choose the less wide transparent tabs.
 You can write on them with your erasable pens.
 The tabs help you keep an overview.

-Erasable pens from Pilot are not suitable: they are designed for traditional paper, not for whiteboard paper.
+Pens such as Pilot Frixion are not suitable as they are designed for traditional paper and not for whiteboard paper.
+The whiteboard paper is smoother than traditional paper.

 Which pens are smudge-proof?